Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 #####Throws

-*  If any any error occurs during file type detection.
+* *IOException* If any any error occurs during file type detection.

 ---
 ###create(String, String)